Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Experimental Settings

 \cite{doi:10.1287/mnsc.1070.0806} investigate the role of regret and feedback in bidding behavior in first-price sealed-bid auctions.
 They define two types of feedback.
-Under \enquote{Loser’s Regret} subjects receive feedback on the winning price and how large their missed opportunity to win was (their resale value – winning bid, or zero if they won).
-Under \enquote{Winner’s regret} subjects receive feedback on the second highest bid and how much money was left on the table (their bid – second highest bid, or zero if they did not win).
-The main hypothesis we will test is that ``Both" will lead to lower average bids than \enquote{Loser’s Regret}.
-We compute bid/value for each subject and conduct one-sided t-test.
-Llama-70B ($t$ = 8.07, \textit{p}-value = 4.45e-10), Qwen-72B ($t$ = 30.86, \textit{p}-value = 8.15e-29), Qwen-32B ($t$ = 4, \textit{p}-value = 0.00013) are consistent with the conclusion; while GPT-3.5 (\textit{p}-value = 0.21), GPT-4o mini (\textit{p}-value = 0.92) are not consistent with the original conclusion.
+Under ``Loser's Regret" subjects receive feedback on the winning price and how large their missed opportunity to win was (their resale value – winning bid, or zero if they won).
+Under ``Winner's regret" subjects receive feedback on the second highest bid and how much money was left on the table (their bid – second highest bid, or zero if they did not win).